 Are more carbs better?

 Not if the source of carbs just sits in your stomach.
-Keep in mind that too much food taken in at once can slow the rate of digestion.
-Our body can also only absorb so much carbohydrates at once.
-For most of us non-elite athletes, a maximum of 1 gram of carbohydrate per minute or 60 grams of carbohydrate per hour is the most our body can utilize at once.
+Keep in mind that taking in too much food at once can slow the rate of digestion.
+Our bodies can also absorb only so many carbohydrates at once.
+For most of us non-elite athletes, a maximum of 1 gram of carbohydrate per minute, or 60 grams per hour, is what our bodies can utilize at once.
 Elite athletes can utilize closer to 90 grams of carbohydrate per hour.
 More isn’t always better.

 Backpacking Nutrition Tip #2: